Accelerator and Post-Accelerator Fellows

 The Bay Area is home to the second highest concentration of Fortune 500 companies, many of which are looking for ways to impact their community, build their employees’ leadership skills, and create more diverse and inclusive workplaces.

 Braven offers these local companies opportunities to do all three while also gaining access to rising talent.
-To date, partnerships in various capacities with LinkedIn, Teach For America, Google, Facebook, Schwab, Yahoo!, and Salesforce have empowered talent of all levels towards strong careers and lives of impact.
+To date, partnerships in various capacities with LinkedIn, Salesforce, Adobe, ServiceNow, NetApp, PwC, and Deloitte have empowered talent of all levels towards strong careers and lives of impact.
 To learn more about our various partnership opportunities click here.

 Pipeline partners are K12 organizations and community colleges that encourage their students and alumni to participate in the UNVS 101 SJSU Braven course, adding an additional layer of support to ensure their students persist, graduate, and secure high-quality career-accelerating outcomes.
-Below are some of our existing partners:
+Some of our existing partners include:

 To become a pipeline partner, reach out to email@example.com.